 Things to learn

-The 2016-2018 battles against construction of the Dakota Access oil Pipeline around the Standing Rock Indian Reservation were deeply significant, and not just as a protest movement.
+The 2016-2018 battles against construction of the Dakota Access oil Pipeline around the Standing Rock Indian Reservation in the United States were deeply significant, and not just as a protest movement.
 Standing Rock exposed the face of modern genocidal policies and warfare.
 Standing Rock mobilized Indigenous resistance to an act of war waged against Indigenous people by corporate interests that were supported by U.S. Federal and state governmental policies.
 Non-Indigenous owning class interests were pitted against Native interests and treaty agreements.
 At Standing Rock, there was a broad inter-tribal gathering and standoff to defend Indigenous land and water rights for the benefit of all people.

 It is important and useful to become familiar with the treaties that have been signed by the government and local tribe(s) in the geographical area in which you are working.
 Many of these treaties are violated daily by non-Indigenous people who ignore the continued existence of Indigenous people, and who do not believe that Indigenous land and resource rights have any merit.
 Such attitudes constitute ongoing active genocide toward Indigenous people with an ultimate goal of seizure and privatization of land.
 Many excuses are used to justify these attitudes.